The teenager who learned to surf in 60 minutes

 Pedro, one of my best friends, called me on a Saturday summer morning.
 He said: "Hey, do you think you could give my cousin a surfing lesson?
 He's 16, and he wants to learn to surf."

-I accepted the challenge thinking that it was just another teenage dreamer who saw a cool surfing video online and now wanted to impress the girls.
+I accepted the challenge, thinking that it was just another teenage dreamer who had seen a cool surfing video online and wanted to impress the girls.
 No worries, I thought, let's do it.

-First classic mistake: he put the wetsuit on with the zipper facing forward.
+The first classic mistake was that he put the wetsuit on with the zipper facing forward.

 I told my inner self: "Kook!"